ConX/drpt/README.md

   -n, --nrows TEXT        Number of rows to read from a CSV file.
 Doesn't work
                           with parquet files.
   -l, --limits-file PATH  Limits file
+  -o, --output-dir PATH   Output directory.
+The default output directory is
+                          the same as the location of the recipe_file.
   --version               Show the version and exit.
-  --help                  Show this message and exit
+  --help                  Show this message and exit.
 ```

 ### Recipe Definition